Nikon D500 Comparison Review

 What is the life expectancy of the shutter in the Nikon D500?

 Nikon mentions a shutter rating of 200 000 actuations for the D500.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D500 over, say, three years, one would have to take about 200 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D500 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D500 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?

 No, the Nikon D500 has an intervalometer built-in, so that low frequency shooting (for example, flower blooming, sunset, moon rise) can be undertaken without the need to purchase a separate external intervalometer and related software.